-To the community’s credit, specifically groups such as Resilient Red Hook and leaders such as Jim Tampakis, they have organized and advocated for such analysis.
+To the community’s credit, specifically groups such as Resilient Red Hook and leaders such as Hildegaard Link and Jim Tampakis, they have organized and advocated for such analysis.
 In my day job at Community Board 6, our members asked for a comprehensive traffic study for Red Hook which they believed would lead to the removal of Van Brunt Street as a truck route.
 It’s crucial that the planning process operate on the basis of facts and not anecdotal and personal examples — and the release of the Smart Truck Management Plan will hopefully fill that void.

 While I’ve highlighted Red Hook’s needs for this study, it’s benefits would manifest citywide.
 In a city of 8 million, Van Brunt Street isn’t the only truck route that needs to be reimagined.
 And it isn’t just limited to transportation planning, as noted Transportation advocate and CB6 Transportation Chair Eric McClure recently said, “Land use cannot be divorced from street use, and if there is currently no mechanism to weigh the aggregate effect of these projects, one must be created.”

 So City Hall’s study must be released because, in its absence, the void will be abhorrent.